Ohtsu/ng5-i18n-multilingual/README.md

  <img src="https://raw.githubusercontent.com/Ohtsu/images/master/ng5-i18n-multilingual/ng5-i18n-multilingual_fr_initial_page01.png" width= "640" >

-## How to make multilingual site date
+## How to make multilingual site data

+### Modify package.json file

+When using the above local server, dynamic language change is not possible.
+On the actual site, you can change the language based on the URL.

+To prepare for this, you need to change BaseUrl for each language.
+It must be set with parameters at build time as follows.

+The URL is  changed for each language.

 ```bash